aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ---
 layout: post
-title:  How to
+title:  Becoming Dangerous in the Infinite World of Information
 date:   2022-09-26
 author: Alden
-title: Becoming Dangerous in the Infinite World of Information
 description: A fun and quick how to guide to prepare any dataset for analysis
 image:
 ---